Extensions

 Agent-run hooks fire before each agent invocation.
 Handlers can inspect ctx.role, ctx.tier, ctx.phase, and ctx.stage to scope their contribution, then return { promptAppend, tools, allowedTools, disallowedTools } to inject additional prompt context, expose extension tools for that run, and tune harness availability lists.
 Prompt fragments are appended after any config-level promptAppend already resolved by the engine, wrapped in a named provenance section identifying the contributing extension.
 Multiple extensions contribute in registration order.
 The runtime is fail-open: a handler that throws or exceeds extensions.agentContextHookTimeoutMs emits a typed diagnostic event but does not abort the agent run.

-Policy decisions are strictly validated. { decision: 'allow' } lets the operation continue. { decision: 'block', reason } blocks it and surfaces the reason. { decision: 'require-approval', reason } currently blocks as an MVP behavior because no approval workflow, approval state, or monitor UI exists yet.
+Policy decisions are strictly validated. { decision: 'allow' } lets the operation continue. { decision: 'block', reason } blocks it and surfaces the reason. { decision: 'require-approval', reason } blocks the gated operation; eforge does not provide approval workflow, approval state, or Console approval UI in the current release.
 Thrown errors, timeouts, and invalid decisions emit extension:policy:* diagnostics and follow extensions.policyGateFailurePolicy: fail-closed blocks, while fail-open allows continuation after recording diagnostics.

 Capability Type contract Loader-time registration capture Runtime execution today